-An online petition has surfaced calling on Penn Law Dean Ted Ruger to take action against Professor Amy Wax for making derogatory comments about black students in a video lecture that has surfaced in recent weeks.
+An online petition has called on Penn Law Dean Ted Ruger to take action against professor Amy Wax for making derogatory comments about black students in a video lecture that has surfaced in recent weeks.

-In the video from last fall, Wax, who has been known to make controversial remarks on race in the past, said that she had never seen a black student graduate in the top quarter of the Penn Law class.
+In the video from fall 2017, Wax, who has been known to make controversial remarks on race in the past, said that she had never seen a black student graduate in the top quarter of the Penn Law class.

 Wax added that she teaches a course of "89 to 95 students" each year, "so I'm going on that because a lot of this data is a closely guarded secret."

 Created by Penn Law students and alumni, the petition demands that Ruger take action against Wax's "false and deeply offensive claims."

 It calls for Ruger to dismiss Wax's claims, state a course of action, ideally including the removal of Wax from teaching first-year courses and from committees involving the direction of the Law school.

 The Black Law Student Association declined to comment on the petition until they have "achieved victory."

 "I do not wish to paint a victim narrative of black students any more than Amy Wax has already done," BLSA President and third-year Law student Nick Hall wrote in an email to The Daily Pennsylvanian.
 "We'll talk to you once we've achieved victory."

 The petition also states that Wax's comments "compromise" the Law school's assurance that students' grades are kept private by the Registrar's office.
 The students also call for Ruger to answer whether the school collects race-based data and to reveal the data Wax is basing her statements on.

 Wax continues to stand by the statements she made in the video.